grocy/grocy-desktop/README.md

 ## Contributing / Say Thanks

-Any help is more than appreciated.
-Feel free to pick any open unassigned issue and submit a pull request, but please leave a short comment or assign the issue yourself, to avoid working on the same thing.

-See https://grocy.info/#say-thanks for more ideas if you just want to say thanks.
+Any help is welcome, feel free to contribute anything which comes to your mind or see <https://grocy.info/#say-thanks> if you just want to say thanks.

 ## Roadmap

-There is none.
+There is none, this is a hobby project.
 The progress of a specific bug/enhancement is always tracked in the corresponding issue, at least by commit comment references.

 ## Screenshots